onecommons/unfurl/README.md

 - Locking to prevent multiple instances of Unfurl from modifying the same resources at the same time currently only works with instances accessing the same local copy of an ensemble.
 - Incremental updates are only partially implemented.
 You can incrementally update an ensemble by explicitly limiting jobs with the `--force` and `--instance` [command line options](https://docs.unfurl.run/cli.html#unfurl-deploy).

+## Unfurl Cloud

+The best way to manage your Unfurl project is to use [Unfurl Cloud](https://unfurl.cloud), our open-source platform for collaboratively developing cloud applications.

 ## Get Started

 Check out the rest of Unfurl's documentation [here](https://docs.unfurl.run/quickstart.html)